Polynomial time guarantees for sampling based posterior inference in high-dimensional generalised linear models: Introduction

-In a recent contribution Nickl and Wang \citep{nickl2020a} obtain polynomial time sampling guarantees in a specific non-linear example involving a partial differential equation (PDE).
-To go beyond the non-concave setting, the key-idea, which was later extended by \citep{bohr2021a} to other PDEs, is to rely on the Fisher information for providing a natural statistical notion of curvature for the log-likelihood function near $\theta_{0}$.
-By combining empirical process techniques with tools from Bayesian nonparametrics \citep{ghosal2017}, there exists a high-dimensional region $\c B\subset\R^{p}$ of parameters near $\theta_{0}$, where the posterior measure concentrates most of its mass and where $\ell_{n}$ is \emph{locally} strongly concave with high probability.
-Convexifying $-\ell_{n}$ yields a surrogate posterior measure, whose log-density $\log\tilde{\pi}(\cdot|Z^{(n)})$ is \emph{globally} strongly concave with Lipschitz-gradients, and which is close to the true posterior measure in Wasserstein distance with high probability.
-Given a problem-specific initialiser $\theta_{\operatorname{init}}\in\R^{p}$ to identify the region $\c B$ in a data-driven fashion, $\tilde{\pi}(\cdot|Z^{(n)})$ can be leveraged to generate approximate samples of the posterior by a gradient-based Langevin MCMC-scheme with cost depending polynomially on $p$ and $n$, based on recent results by Durmus and Mouline \citep{durmus2019}.
+In a recent contribution Nickl and Wang \citep{nickl2020a} obtain polynomial time sampling guarantees in a specific example involving a partial differential equation (PDE) and a Gaussian process prior.
+To go beyond the non-concave setting, the key idea, which was later extended by \citep{bohr2021a} to other PDEs, is to rely on the Fisher information for providing a natural statistical notion of curvature for the log-likelihood function near $\theta _{0}$.
+By combining empirical process techniques with tools from Bayesian nonparametrics \citep{ghosal2017}, there exists a high-dimensional region $\mathcal{B}\subset \mathbb{R}^{p}$ of parameters near $\theta _{0}$, where the posterior measure concentrates most of its mass and where $\ell _{n}$ is \emph{locally} strongly concave with high probability.
+Convexifying~$-\ell _{n}$ yields a surrogate posterior measure, whose log-density $\log \tilde{\pi}(\cdot |Z^{(n)})$ is \emph{globally} strongly concave with Lipschitz-gradients, and which is close to the true posterior measure in Wasserstein distance with high probability.
+Given a problem-specific initialiser $\theta _{\operatorname{init}}\in \mathbb{R}^{p}$ to identify the region $\mathcal{B}$ in a data-driven fashion, $\tilde{\pi}(\cdot |Z^{(n)})$ can be leveraged to generate approximate samples of the posterior by a gradient-based Langevin MCMC-scheme.
+This yields nonasymptotic sampling guarantees for posterior functionals with polynomial dependence of key algorithm-specific parameters \emph{simultaneously} on $n$, $p$ and the target precision level, leveraging recent results by Durmus and Moulines \citep{durmus2019}.